Projects are incredibly fast-paced, with competing deadlines, limited resources, and interdependent tasks.

 3. Waterfall

-The Waterfall methodology was created in the 1970s for construction and manufacturing projects and follows a sequential approach to project management.
+The Waterfall methodology was created in the 1970s for construction and manufacturing projects.
+Each phase starts when the previous phase ends, which prevents revisiting completed stages.

 Waterfall is ideal for short-term projects with defined requirements that are unlikely to change.